Reactive-Network/documentation/docs/docs/reactscan.md

 If the transaction involves cross-chain activity (beyond contract deployment), two additional sections appear:

-* **Destination Transaction** – Includes a clickable hash linking to the relevant chain.
+* **Destination Transaction:** Includes a clickable hash linking to the relevant chain.
-* **Origin Transaction** – Shows the corresponding hash from the originating chain.
+* **Origin Transaction:** Shows the corresponding hash from the originating chain.

 ![Img 11](./reactscan-img/11.jpg)